calvenjs/KC-Breakout-Strategy/README.md

 This base project uses Keltner Channels and OBV on 5 min ticks to generate trading signals according to direction of the stock.
 This strategy focuses on small-cap/mid-cap stocks.

+## Introduction
+This project implements Keltner Channels on python to detect breakouts of a particular asset.
+It is supported by other technical indicators such as obv.

 ## Overview

 The overall workflow for this project: